amynconner19/teaching-ai-to-read-mouse-behavior/README.md

 # Acknowledgments

-Contributors will be acknowledged appropriately in future software releases, conference presentations, preprints, and publications in accordance with standard scientific contribution and authorship practices.
+Contributors will be acknowledged in future software releases, presentations, preprints, and publications in accordance with standard scientific contribution and authorship practices.